mysrejourney/mkdocs/docs/terraform/work_terraform.md

 ![terraform_datasources.png](../assets/terraform_datasources.png)

-`Remember, you CAN NOT do create/update/destroy for data sources.
-You can ONLY do read the data source`
+<mark>Remember, you CANNOT do create/update/destroy for data sources.
+You can ONLY read the data source</mark>

 **Meta Argument - Count**